rabbitmq/rabbitmq-website/site/api-guide.md

 `Connection` or `Channel`, such as `Channel#queueDeclare` or `Channel#basicCancel`.

+Each `Channel` will dispatch all deliveries to its `Consumer` handler methods on it in order they were sent by RabbitMQ.
+Ordering of deliveries between channels is not guaranteed: those deliveries can be dispatched in parallel.

-Each `Channel` has its own dispatch thread.
-For the most common use case of one `Consumer` per
+For the most common use case of one `Consumer` per `Channel`, this means `Consumer`s do not hold up other `Consumer`s.
-`Channel`, this means `Consumer`s do not hold up other `Consumer`s.
-If you have multiple `Consumer`s per `Channel` be aware that a long-running `Consumer` may hold up dispatch of callbacks to other `Consumer`s on that
+With multiple `Consumer`s per `Channel` be aware that a long-running `Consumer` may hold up dispatch of callbacks to other `Consumer`s on that
 `Channel`.

-Please refer to the Concurrency Considerations (Thread Safety) section for other topics related to concurrency and concurrency hazard safety.
+Please refer to the [Concurrency Considerations](#concurrency) (Thread Safety) section for other topics related to concurrency and concurrency hazard safety.